API v1 (deprecated)

 Each API command is invoked using an HTTPS POST request.
 All commands support request parameters in JSON format, with request header Content-Type: application/json.
 Many commands (those that do not require lists or objects as parameters) also accept request parameters as key-value pairs, i.e. Content-Type: application/x-www-form-urlencoded.

 Responses are formatted as JSON strings.
 Note that it is possible for a request to fail and return a response code of 200.
 In that case, the response string may contain helpful information on the nature of the failure.
-In other cases, if the request cannnot be completed, a response code other than 200 may be returned, and the response body may be a generic HTML message rather than a JSON string.
+In other cases, if the request cannot be completed, a response code other than 200 may be returned, and the response body may be a generic HTML message rather than a JSON string.

 Authentication